devAbdulsalam/Estate-admin/README.md

 ## I want to use a custom domain - is that possible?

 We don't support custom domains (yet).
 If you want to deploy your project under your own domain then we recommend using Netlify.
 Visit our docs for more details: [Custom domains](https://docs.lovable.dev/tips-tricks/custom-domain/)

+Dreading the holiday humbug getting in the way of your deadlines? 🤯 Need a productivity haven to crush those tasks? 💪

+Escape to Officebox! 🏢✨ We've got the perfect spot for focused frenzy, equipped with:

+- Lightning-fast network (no buffering allowed! 📺)
+- Power supply that's more reliable than your favorite coffee shop ☕️
+- Snacks and drinks to fuel your productivity (and satisfy those late-night cravings 🍔👀)

+Choose from our flexible packages and join the productivity party! 🎉 Let's get that task done and celebrate the holidays stress-free! 🌴

+How's that?